coreeng/core-platform-docs/content/app/how-tos/debug-cloud-access-issues.md

 If the issue is on CI creating the resources/connecting to your account, it might be an issue with the configured service account.
-Out of the box, the SA using on GH actions will work to deploy to your tenant's namespace in the Kubernetes Cluster, to use the same SA to deploy your infrastructure in a different GCP account, you need to ensure that SA has permission to do so
+Out of the box, the SA using on GH actions will work to deploy to your tenant's namespace in the Kubernetes Cluster, to use the same SA to deploy your infrastructure in a different GCP account, you need to ensure that SA has permission to do so.

 #### Validate that the p2p service account has enough permission on your own GCP project

-The p2p Service account needs permission to deploy the infrastructure
+The p2p service account needs permission to deploy the infrastructure.

-The Principal will be `p2p-<tenantName>@<platformProjectId>.iam.gserviceaccount.com`
+The principal will be `p2p-<tenantName>@<platformProjectId>.iam.gserviceaccount.com`.

 The role of Owner will allow it to create anything it needs, feel free to make this more restrictive.